The Phoenix Network:

 While the decision was a victory for free speech advocates, some social conservatives and federal regulators saw it as a blow to American families.
 Kevin J. Martin, FCC Chairman, said in a statement, “I am surprised by today’s decision and disappointed for families and parents.”
 (Martin should not have been so surprised, in fact.
 The notion that people should be punished only for transgressions that they intend and over which they have some reasonable degree of control has long been written into the Anglo-American legal system.
 Only those with no respect for law would fail to understand this fundamental precept.)

 Just one day later, another decision favoring free speech was delivered.
-The same Court of Appeals ruled that the 1998 Child Online Protection Act (COPA{http://en.wikipedia.org/wiki/Child_Online_Protection_Act}) was unconstitutional, as it blocked too much content to be consistent with the First Amendment.
+The same Court of Appeals ruled that the 1998 Child Online Protection Act (COPA{//en.wikipedia.org/wiki/Child_Online_Protection_Act}) was unconstitutional, as it blocked too much content to be consistent with the First Amendment.
 The law, which has been under a permanent injunction since its creation in 1998, would block Web sites from making objectionable content available to minors.

 Again, there was frustration from family advocacy groups.
 “The 3rd Circuit has once again come to the aid of online pornographers,” Bruce Hausknecht, judicial analyst for Focus on the Family Action said.
 “In effect, the court said we can’t protect our children from online filth if the law might make some adult seeking his porn ‘fix’ uncomfortable.” [emphasis added]